Decoupled Subgraph Federated Learning: Introduction

+\textbf{To address privacy risks}, inspired by~\citet{cui2022positional}, we observe that the global graph structure alone can be highly informative and is less sensitive than node features.
+This opens up the possibility of training robust classifiers without exposing raw data, \textbf{achieving high performance} that surpasses that of standard FL.

 \textbf{Our contribution.} We address the problem of subgraph FL for node classification within a global graph containing multiple, non-overlapping, subgraphs belonging to different clients.
-More precisely, we consider the challenging scenario where the server does not possess knowledge of the global graph connections or node features, i.e., the local subgraphs are confidential.
-Our contributions include: \begin{list}{\labelitemi}{\leftmargin=1.5em} \item We propose a novel subgraph FL framework, named \textsc{FedStruct}, that exploits deep structural dependencies.
-To safeguard privacy, \textsc{FedStruct} decouples graph structure and node feature information: Unlike existing approaches, \textsc{FedStruct} eliminates the need for sharing (or generating) node features and/or embeddings.
-Instead, it leverages global graph structure information to capture inter-node dependencies among clients. \textsc{FedStruct} incorporates a decoupled graph convolutional network (decoupled GCN)~\cite{liu:2020towards} to limit information exchange between clients.
+More precisely, we consider the prevalent scenario where cross-subgraph interconnections are known (such as in transaction networks).
+However, we assume that neither the server nor the clients have knowledge of the global graph connections or the node features, i.e., the node features and intra-connections for each subgraph remain private.
+Our contributions include: \begin{list}{\labelitemi}{\leftmargin=1em} \item Building on the observation above, we propose a novel SFL framework, named \textsc{FedStruct}, that exploits deep structural dependencies and tackles the key challenges of privacy, performance, and communication cost.
+To \textbf{safeguard privacy}, \textsc{FedStruct} decouples graph structure and node feature information: Unlike existing approaches, \textsc{FedStruct} eliminates the need for sharing or generating node features or embeddings.
+Instead, it leverages global graph structure information to capture inter-node dependencies among clients. \textsc{FedStruct} minimizes structural information exchanged between clients, limiting privacy leakage and \textbf{reducing communication complexity} while achieving \textbf{utility close to a centralized approach}.

-\item We introduce a method to generate task-dependent node structure embeddings, coined \textsc{Hop2Vec}, that adapts to the graph and demonstrates competitive performance compared to task-agnostic methods such as \textsc{Node2Vec}~\cite{grover:2016node2vec}, graphlet counting~\cite{prvzulj:2007biological}, or the technique used in \textsc{FedStar}~\cite{tan:2023federated}.
+\item We introduce a method to generate task-dependent node structure embeddings, coined \textsc{Hop2Vec}, that adapts to the graph and demonstrates competitive performance compared to task-agnostic methods such as \textsc{Node2Vec}~\citep{grover:2016node2vec}, graphlet counting~\citep{prvzulj:2007biological}, or the technique used in \textsc{FedStar}~\citep{tan:2023federated}.